MICHELE R. BUZON

 A jar discovered at the sire of La Tiza in the Nasca region of Peru.

-Christina Conlee (Anthropology, Texas State University, San Marcos) and I are investigated the ancient inhabitants at the site of La Tiza in the Nasca region of southern Peru, occupied from the Late Formative until the Late Intermediate Period.
+Christina Conlee (Anthropology, Texas State University, San Marcos) and I investigated the ancient inhabitants at the site of La Tiza in the Nasca region of southern Peru, occupied from the Late Formative until the Late Intermediate Period.
 The burials at the site revealed a variety of interesting features such as headless burials and new tomb types.
 We researched population movement at this site using strontium and oxygen isotope analysis.
 This research was featured in the program "Nasca Lines: The Buried Secrets" on the National Geographic Channel (premiered February 2010).

 Valerie Andrushko and I investigated migration at the site of Chokepukio in the Cuzco Valley of Peru during the Inka period.
 Using strontium isotope analysis we provided new information regarding population movement during this time.